 This site introduces a set of techniques, patterns and paradigms, which are used for

-These examples including the documentation is open source and can be used according to the Apache licence.
+These examples including the documentation is open source and can be used under Open Source / Creative Commons licenses.
 So anyone can use the examples but we ask you to inform us whether you plan to work with our examples.
+The sources for this site including all examples, downloadable content and license details are available on Google Code

 What are best practices?
 Developing solid and well-designed Software is a challenge.
 Systems and environments become more complex every year and technologies change fast.
 Developers with years of experience have the advantage over younger colleagues of having made many mistakes over the time.
 Mistakes they used to learn and write better applications next time.